 A: No. The IGDA is an independent non-profit professional association.
 The IGDA cannot become a guild or a union.

 A: No. The IGDA is an independent non-profit professional association focused on individual game developers.
 Trade associations like the ESA, BIU, etc. are focused on supporting game companies.

 Q: Does the IGDA own or run the Game Developers Conference (GDC)?

 A: No. While the earliest form of the conference was created by the Computer Game Developers Association (now the IGDA), the GDC is wholly owned and operated by UBM Tech Web.
 The IGDA maintains a strategic partnership with UBM in regards to activities at the GDC, but does not have any direct control or authority over the conference.

 Q: Does the IGDA own or run its own events?

 A: Yes.
 From 2007 to 2011, the IGDA ran the Leadership Forum events that highlighted issues around elevating management and leadership practices in the game industry.
 There were followed by the IGDA Summit from 2011 to 2013, an event co-located with Casual Connect.
-In 2015, the IGDA is launching the new Leadership Summit event to once again focus on issues around leadership at all levels and in all its forms in the industry, whether someone is in management or not.
+In 2015, the IGDA launched its Leadership Summit event to once again focus on issues around leadership at all levels and in all its forms in the industry, whether someone is in management or not.